History of Tulsa, Oklahoma: Spavinaw Water Project

 Tulsa built a pumping plant in 1904 to deliver water from the Arkansas River to consumers.
 However, the source soon proved unsatisfactory, and unsuitable for domestic use.
 The water was high in silt, salt and gypsum.
 Wells also proved unsatisfactory because the water was either hard and salty or ran dry after a relatively short time.

-Spavinaw Dam, near the town of Spavinaw, Oklahoma and about 50 mi northeast of Tulsa, was completed in 1924.
-It created Lake Spavinaw, which was fed by Spavinaw Creek, a perennial stream that drained 400 sqmi of Ozark Mountain foothills.
+In 1922, Tulsa city voters approved nearly $7 million in bonds to construct the Spavinaw Dam.
+Spavinaw Dam, near the town of Spavinaw, Oklahoma and about 50 mi northeast of Tulsa, was completed in 1924; it was then the third most expensive municipal works project in the U.S. The water project created Lake Spavinaw, which was fed by Spavinaw Creek, a perennial stream that drained 400 sqmi of Ozark Mountain foothills.
 In 1922, a pipeline was begun to bring this water to Lake Yahola in Tulsa's Mohawk Park.
 On June 23, 1923, the Arkansas River flooded the city waterworks.
 The flood caused the city to relocate the waterworks to Mohawk Park.
 The line became operational in 1924, and was the longest such line in the U. S. at that time.
 Five years later, the city completed the Mohawk Water Treating Plant.
 This has been the principal source of Tulsa's domestic water since then.
 Tulsa completed a second pipeline in 1954, doubling the capacity.
 According to the City of Tulsa, the average monthly water pumpage rate in 2009 was 103 e6USgal per day.
 The range during that year was 81.5 e6USgal per day in February to 138.2 e6USgal per day in July.

 In 1952, Lake Eucha was created by completion of the Eucha dam, which functions as additional storage and as a buffer for Lake Spavinaw.
 W. R. Holway is credited with the design and construction of both projects.